benj-lazaro/100-days-of-code-python-pro-bootcamp/day-24/readme.md

 * Keeps track, store & retrieve the high score from an external file (data.txt)

 The Mail Merge will:
+* Read the names from invited_names.txt
-* Ask the player to control the snake using arrow keys
+* Update the contents of the starting_letter.txt file
+* Insert individual names into the letter
+* Write the update content into separate files using the invitee's name as file name

 ### How does it work?
 On the command-line (or terminal), type the following:<br>